jenkinsci/datadog-plugin/README.md

 | Custom tags                           | Set from a `File` in the job workspace (not compatible with pipeline jobs) or as text `Properties` directly from the configuration page.
 If set, this overrides the `Global Job Tags` configuration. |
 | Send source control management events | Submits the `Source Control Management Events Type` of events and metrics (enabled by default).                                                                                                         |

-### Test Visibility Configuration
+### Test Optimization Configuration

-The plugin can automatically configure Datadog [Test Visibility][19] for a job or a pipeline (see the Test Visibility [documentation for your language][20] to make sure that the testing framework that you use is supported; also note that automatic configuration is not supported for tests that are executed inside containers - follow [manual instrumentation steps][20] to enable Test Visibility for containerized test runs).
+The plugin can automatically configure Datadog [Test Optimization][19] for a job or a pipeline (see the Test Optimization [documentation for your language][20] to make sure that the testing framework that you use is supported; also note that automatic configuration is not supported for tests that are executed inside containers - follow [manual instrumentation steps][20] to enable Test Optimization for containerized test runs).

-Before enabling Test Visibility, be sure to properly configure the plugin to submit data to Datadog.
+Before enabling Test Optimization, be sure to properly configure the plugin to submit data to Datadog.

-There are two options to enable automatic Test Visibility configuration:
+There are two options to enable automatic Test Optimization configuration:

-1. Using Jenkins UI (available in the plugin v5.6.0 or newer): go to the **Configure** page of the job or pipeline whose tests need to be traced, tick the **Enable Datadog Test Visibility** checkbox in the **General** section, and save your changes.
+1. Using Jenkins UI (available in the plugin v5.6.0 or newer): go to the **Configure** page of the job or pipeline whose tests need to be traced, tick the **Enable Datadog Test Optimization** checkbox in the **General** section, and save your changes.
 This option is unavailable if you are using Multibranch Pipelines, Organization Folders, or other types of pipelines that are configured entirely with `Jenkinsfile`.
 2. Using `datadog` pipeline step (available in the plugin v5.6.2 or newer):

 In declarative pipelines, add the step to a top-level `options` block like so: